openedx/edx-documentation/en_us/install_operations/source/installation/fullstack/install_fullstack.rst

 #.
 Set the ``OPENEDX_RELEASE`` environment variable to the Git tag name of the
     release of the Open edX platform that you are installing.
-For information about the latest Open edX releases and the Git tag names for them, see `Open edX Releases Wiki page`_.
+For information about the latest Open edX releases and the Git tag names for them, see the `Open edX Releases Wiki page`_.

-    For example, ``open-release/eucalyptus.latest`` is the Git tag name for the latest Eucalyptus release.
-The following command sets the value of the ``OPENEDX_RELEASE`` environment variable to ``open-release/eucalyptus.latest``.
+    For example, ``open-release/eucalyptus.1`` is the Git tag name for the first Eucalyptus release.
+The following command sets the value of the ``OPENEDX_RELEASE`` environment variable to ``open-release/eucalyptus.1``.

     .. code-block:: bash

-      export OPENEDX_RELEASE="open-release/eucalyptus.latest"
+      export OPENEDX_RELEASE="open-release/eucalyptus.1"

 #.
 Download the install script.